Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/build-troubleshoot.typ

   )
 )

-Today, we had a practice scrimmage.
-At this scrimmage we learned many lessons that will help us in the future.
-During the scrimmage our robot did very well scoring large amounts and moving quickly, there were three rounds in which we played, half way into the third round our front and middle motors on the left side fell out.
+Today, we had a practice scrimmage consisting of three rounds.
+During the scrimmage our robot did very well scoring large amounts of rings and moving quickly.
+Half way into the third round our front and middle motors on the left side of the drivetrain fell out.
 Shortly after this, our mobile goal alignment axle was detached on one side by a collision.
 The rest of practice was spent repairing and taking preventative measures for the future.
+The scrimmage alerted us to potential points of failure on the robot, and this knowledge will help us in the future.

 == Delegation
 #delegation(